SMB Connector

 Share/Namespace

-• Username & password: Authenticate with a username and password (the underlying authentication mechanism is NTLM).
-Either enter a username and password here, in which case the password will be persistently stored (in encrypted form) with the workflow.
-Or check Use credentials and a select a credentials flow variable to supply the username and password.
-Note that the username field also accepts usernames of the form DOMAIN\user and user@DOMAIN.
+• Username & password: Authenticate with a username and password (NTLM).
+Values entered here will be stored (weakly encrypted) with the workflow.
+The username field also accepts usernames of the form DOMAIN\user and user@DOMAIN.

 • Kerberos: Authenticate using an existing Kerberos ticket.